Camel Ride On Cable Beach

 The Pearl Of Western Australia

 The heart of Broome lies in the town’s world-famous pearls, which has been the central element of the town’s economy for over a century.
 In the north of Broome is the award-winning Willie Creek Pearl Farm, where you can get an insight into how these beautiful gems are made and processed.
-Pay just an extra $70 for a helicopter ride around the area and spoil yourself with the wonderful natural scenes.
-The best way to conclude your visit is to go to the farm’s showroom and treat yourself a few pearl jewels fresh from the farm.
+Book a helicopter ride around the area and spoil yourself with the wonderful natural scenes.
+The best way to conclude your visit is to go to the farm’s showroom and treat yourself to a few pearl jewels fresh from the farm.